Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Affiliation: School of Medicine

 Summary: A French-language MOOC developed by a group of international French-speaking experts for medical residents.
-Participants will learn how to adapt their consultations and communication to the unique needs of young people aged 12 to 25 (including the nature of the relationship, confidentiality, personalization, and specific prevention needs) in order to better identify adolescents who are struggling and optimize their support programs.
+Participants will learn how to adapt their consultations and communication to the unique characteristics of young people aged 12 to 25 (nature of the relationship, confidentiality, personalization, specific prevention needs) in order to better identify adolescents who are struggling and optimize their support programs.

 Project Leader: Valentin FAVIER